-AI video podcast: turn audio into polished video
+AI video podcast: Turn audio into polished video

 What is an AI video podcast and who actually benefits from it?

-An AI Video Podcast is a fully generated podcast-style video where two AI hosts discuss a topic you provide.
-You submit a URL or PDF as the source, and HeyGen writes the dialogue, assigns speaker roles, synchronises visuals and voices, and renders a complete video episode.
+An AI Video Podcast is a fully generated, podcast-style video where two AI hosts discuss a topic you provide.
+You submit a URL or PDF as the source, and HeyGen writes the dialogue, assigns speaker roles, synchronizes visuals and voices, and renders a complete video episode.
 No real hosts, no recording sessions, and no editing software needed.

 Can I use my existing podcast audio or do I need to re-record?